Michael Aspel: Early life

 Aspel was born on 12 January 1933 in Battersea in London.
 During the Second World War, he was evacuated from the area and spent nearly five years in Chard, Somerset.
-He attended Emanuel School after passing his eleven-plus in 1944 and served as a conscript during his National Service, in the ranks of the King's Royal Rifle Corps, from 1951 to 1953.
+He attended Emanuel School after passing his eleven-plus in 1944 and served as a conscript during his national service, in the ranks of the King's Royal Rifle Corps, from 1951 to 1953.

 Career

 Aspel worked as a drainpipe-layer and gardener and sold advertising space for the Western Mail newspaper in Cardiff.
 He worked as a teaboy at William Collins publishers in London and then entered National Service.
 He took up a job at the David Morgan department store in Cardiff until 1955, before working as newsreader for the BBC in Cardiff in 1957.
 He also acted in Cardiff, in a BBC Children's Hour serial Counterspy, produced by BBC Wales and written by and starring John Darran.
 Aspel played "Rocky" Mountain, a Canadian.
 By the early sixties, he had become one of four regular newsreaders on BBC national television, along with Richard Baker, Robert Dougall and Corbet Woodall.

-At the BBC, Aspel began presenting a number of other programmes such as the series Come Dancing, Crackerjack, Ask Aspel, and the Miss World beauty contest, which he covered 14 times.
+At the BBC, Aspel began presenting a number of other programmes such as the series Come Dancing, Crackerjack! and Ask Aspel, as well as the Miss World beauty contest which he covered 14 times.
 He narrated the BREMA cartoon documentary, The Colour Television Receiver (aka Degaussing or The Colour Receiver Installation Film), which was shown every day (except Sunday) on BBC2 between 14 October 1967 and 8 January 1971.
-He also provided narration for the BBC nuclear war drama documentary The War Game, which won the Best Documentary Feature Oscar in 1966, but was not shown on British television until 1985.
+He also provided narration for the BBC nuclear war drama documentary The War Game, which won the Best Documentary Feature Oscar in 1966 but was not shown on British television until 1985.

 Aspel was a studio announcer at the BBC on 14 February 1969 during a live broadcast from the Dorchester Hotel of an awards ceremony, when the host, Kenneth Horne, died of a heart attack.
 Aspel filled in unscripted until the show resumed.
 He was later quoted as saying: "I got round this in a suitably dignified way.
 But it was awful as Kenneth Horne was not only a great performer, but such a wonderful man."

 In both 1969 and 1976, Aspel hosted the BBC's A Song for Europe contest to choose Britain's Eurovision entry and provided the UK TV commentary twice at the Eurovision Song Contest in the same years, 1969 and 1976, in which year he also presented the contest previews.
-He provided the Eurovision radio commentary for the UK in 1963.

-Aspel also had a regular joke slot on the Kenny Everett radio show on Capital Radio, and guest-starred twice on The Goodies, appearing as himself, including in the episode "Kitten Kong", which won the Silver Rose at the Montreux Light Entertainment Festival.
+Aspel also had a regular joke slot on the Kenny Everett radio show on Capital Radio and guest-starred twice on The Goodies, appearing as himself, including in the episode "Kitten Kong", which won the Silver Rose at the Montreux Light Entertainment Festival.